How to Start Mpesa Business in Kenya

 For a sub-dealer

 To start an Mpesa sub-dealer business, you need around Ksh 70,000.
 You need a minimum float of Ksh 30,000.
-You will also need goodwill of Ksh 15,000 for non aggregated line.
-However, you will need to work under a registered Mpesa agent and you will be paying them commission for using their line.
+You will also need goodwill of Ksh 15,000 for the non-aggregated line.
+However, you will need to work under a registered Mpesa agent, and you will be paying them commission for using their line.

 How Much Does Mpesa Line Cost?

-How to Open an MPesa Shop in Kenya
+How to Run a Profitable MPesa Shop in Kenya

 1. Location